-Shelly Reese, Program Manager-Professional Schools
+Melanie Evans, Program Manager-Professional Schools

-Shelly Reese is available to meet with you one-on-one to talk to you about any financial aid questions you might have.
-If you would like to set up an appointment time with her, please call the University Office of Scholarships and Financial Aid at 801-581-6211 or email Shelly at sreese@utah.edu.
+Melanie Evans is available to meet with you one-on-one to talk to you about any financial aid questions you might have.
+If you would like to set up an appointment time with her, please call the University Office of Scholarships and Financial Aid at 801-581-6211 or email Melanie at melanie.evans@utah.edu.